winkeung/C-Concepts/C_Concepts_Part3.md

 <code>void f(int (\*a)[3][4]);</code>

+Therefore it is converted to the point to the type of the element of the array.

-# **C String:**
+# **C String: No Such Data Type in C**

-String is not a built-in data type of C although C supports string literal. e.g. &quot;hello&quot;.
-It is a convention used by the strxxx() functions in C standard library to represent string as a char array with &#39;<code>/0</code>&#39; as the terminating character.
+String is not a built-in data type of C although C supports string literal. e.g. <code>&quot;hello&quot;</code>.
+It is a convention used by the <code>strxxx()</code> functions in C standard library to represent string as a char array with &#39;<code>/0</code>&#39; as the terminating character.
 As string is an array, it is subjected to the counter-intuitive behavior of C mentioned above.
 And other thing that beginners usually get trapped is that they usually forget about the null character  at the end.
 They forget to allocate space for it.
 They forget to add one at the end.
 They forget to count it.
 They forget to copy it along with other characters in the string.

 WARNING:
 **PLEASE DON&#39;T FORGET THE NULL CHARACTER AT THE END OF A C STRING.**

 [Part 4](https://github.com/winkeung/C-Concepts/blob/master/C_Concepts_Part4.md)
 [Top](https://github.com/winkeung/C-Concepts/blob/master/README.md)